Scout Active Support

-Scout Active Support is a section of The Scout Association in the United Kingdom that provides support to delivering the youth programme of the Scouts.
-This support is carried out by Scout Active Support Units, which can be based at every level of the association with 35 national units (as of January 2020) and over 1,400 other units at county, district and group levels.
+Scout Active Support was a section of The Scout Association in the United Kingdom that provides support to delivering the youth programme of the Scouts.
+This support was carried out by Scout Active Support Units, which could be based at every level of the association with 35 national units (as of January 2020) and over 1,400 other units at county, district and group levels.
+The section has since closed in 2024 following transformation of the Scouts' volunteer experience which brought a number of changes to organisational structure nationally.

 The section was first formed in 1948 as the B-P Guild of Old Scouts but was known as the Scout Fellowship between 1976 and 2009 when the current name of Scout Active Support was chosen to more accurately reflect the aims of the section as it was changed to make them more proactive and flexible.

-The support offered by Scout Active Support Units varies depending on their focus and specialism but generally focuses on either programme delivery to young people, such as through instruction in scout skills, bushcraft, adventurous activities, event delivery and faith exploration or on the development of Scouting through events and administrative help.
+The support offered by Scout Active Support Units varied depending on their focus and specialism but generally focused on either programme delivery to young people, such as through instruction in scout skills, bushcraft, adventurous activities, event delivery and faith exploration or on the development of Scouting through events and administrative help.